Best Nakiri Knife in 2023 – The Ultimate Guide

 Nakiri Knife Basics

 Now that we know what a nakiri knife is made for, it’s time to discuss what features to look for.
 Here are the four main factors you should consider before you choose your knife.
-You can also check our Nakiri vs Usuba knife comparison.
+You can also check my Nakiri vs Usuba knife comparison.

 Type of Metal